-- London (5 nights): 4-star Citadines Aparthotel Holborn-Covent Garden London a 10 minute-walk from the British Museum, this contemporary aparthotel is surrounded by shops, old pubs and restaurants. www.citadines.com - Cambridge (5 nights): 4-star Hilton Cambridge City Centre Hotel stylish modern hotel located in the heart of the city within easy walking distance to the colleges, Fitzwilliam Museum and King's College Chapel. www3.hilton.com - Oxford (4 nights): 4-star Mercure Oxford Eastgate Hotel recently refurbished hotel set in a 17th-century townhouse building that was once frequented by author J.R.R Tolkien, located in Oxford city centre a short walk from Merton College and the Bodleian Library. www.mercure.com - Windsor (1 night): 4-star Macdonald Windsor Hotel modern hotel in a townhouse dating from the 1700s, situated in the heart of this historic town just a few minutes walk from Windsor Castle. www.macdonaldhotels.co.uk
+- London (5 nights): 4-star Citadines Aparthotel Holborn-Covent Garden London a 10 minute-walk from the British Museum, this contemporary aparthotel is surrounded by shops, old pubs and restaurants. - Cambridge (5 nights): 4-star Hilton Cambridge City Centre Hotel stylish modern hotel located in the heart of the city within easy walking distance to the colleges, Fitzwilliam Museum and King's College Chapel. - Oxford (3 nights): 4-star Mercure Oxford Eastgate Hotel recently refurbished hotel set in a 17th-century townhouse building that was once frequented by author J.R.R Tolkien, located in Oxford city centre a short walk from Merton College and the Bodleian Library. - Windsor (2 nights): 4-star Macdonald Windsor Hotel modern hotel in a townhouse dating from the 1700s, situated in the heart of this historic town just a few minutes walk from Windsor Castle.